 Measuring Hospital Performance and Patient Safety

-Approximately 400 people die every day because of a preventable hospital error – the equivalent of a jet crashing every day and killing all aboard.
+Medical errors are the 3rd leading cause of death in the United States.
 Information on the quality of the care that a hospital provides is critically important when people are deciding where they should receive non-emergency hospital care.
 Very few people, however, know what information they should be looking for and where to find it.

 The Leapfrog Group is an employer-driven initiative that aims to “trigger giant leaps in the safety, quality and affordability of health care.”
 The 1999 report by the Institute of Medicine provided Leapfrog with its initial focus – reducing preventable medical mistakes.
 The report recommended that employers, as purchasers of health care, provide more market reinforcement for the quality and safety of health care.

 The Minnesota Health Action Group was a founding member of The Leapfrog Group when it was established in November, 2000.
 Minnesota was one of six regions to roll out the Leapfrog Hospital Survey with the Minnesota Health Action Group serving as the Regional Rollout Leader.